DoDonPachi DaiOuJou

-is the fourth arcade game in Cave's DonPachi series.
+is a 2002 arcade game and the fourth in Cave's DonPachi series.
 The history section of DoDonPachi Resurrection on iPhone calls it DoDonPachi Blissful Death in localisation.
 CAVE later ported the game to iOS under this localised name.

 Gameplay

 DaiOuJou follows the conventions of the previous game with only a few changes.
 The chaining system is intact and works in much the same way.
 Causing an enemy to explode fills a meter, and every enemy destroyed before the meter depletes adds to the current chain and again refills the meter.
 Holding the laser weapon over a large enemy will hold the meter steady and slowly accumulate hits.
 In this way it is possible to create a single chain out of any of the 5 stages.

 The controls in DaiOuJou are identical to the previous games in the series, and the same shot-laser dynamic as seen in Donpachi and Dodonpachi are also present, with spread bombs and laser bombs also making a return.
 However, there are only 2 ships, a narrow shot ship (Type-A) and a wide shot ship (Type-B).
 In addition, the game introduces Element Dolls, which will power up the player's weapons.
 The element dolls are: